Toklampas/neptun_tweaks/readme.md

-# BME Neptun Tweaks 🎓
+# Neptun Tweaks 🎓

-A lightweight Chrome extension designed to improve the user experience on the BME Neptun dashboard.
+A lightweight Chrome extension designed to improve the user experience on the Neptun dashboard.

 Currently, this extension automatically expands all collapsed widget panels (like *Vizsgák*, *Hírek*, *Eredmények*, etc.) as soon as you load the dashboard, saving you from having to click them open every time.